 Background

-Since 2020, Hong Kong has been imposed a National Security Law by the central government, given the strong backslash from the local and international communities.
+Since 2020, Hong Kong has been subject to the National Security Law imposed by the central government, sparking strong backlash from both local and international communities.

 references